ngworks1909/fundsroom/README.md

   - Prisma

 ## Note
 External database configuration is not required to run this application.
-Prisma Accelerate has been utilized for connection pooling.
-The application is deployed along with the database URL.
+I had used Prisma Accelerate for connection pooling.The application is deployed along with the database URL.
- While I acknowledge that sharing the database URL is not considered a good practice, it can significantly streamline the setup process for you with ease.
+I am aware that sharing the database URL is not considered a good practice, but it can facilitate the setup process for you with ease.

 ## Installation